markjpjones/projects/yelp sentiment analysis/README.md

     "date": "2016-03-09",

     // string, the review itself
-    "text": "Great place to hang out after work: the prices are decent, and the ambience is fun.
-It's a bit loud, but very lively.
-The staff is friendly, and the food is good.
-They have a good selection of drinks.",
+    "text": "Great place to hang out after work: the prices are decent, and the ambience is fun.",

     // integer, number of useful votes received "useful": 0,